On the universal calibration of heavy-tailed combination tests: Multivariate regular variation and asymptotic calibration of combination tests

-We end this introductory section with a conceptually important construction of multivariate regularly varying vectors $X$ that can realize all possible asymptotic dependence structures.
-That is, this example furnishes a constructive proof of the converse claim (ii) in Theorem \ref{thm:tail-index}.
+We end this section with the construction of a multivariate regularly varying vector $X$ that can realize all possible asymptotic dependence structures.
+The following example furnishes a constructive proof of the converse claim (ii) in \cref{thm:tail-index}.